CAMPING & HIKING AT LAKE O’HARA IN YOHO NATIONAL PARK

 For clothing, you’ll want lots of layers, including a insulated jacket, a hat, and gloves.
-In late June, we got everything from hot sun to rain to snow.
+In late June, we got everything from hot sun to rain and snow.
 Some days were quite warm and nights got into the 30s (F).
-I also highly suggest bringing rain gear, regardless of the forecast and carrying it with you on your day hikes.
+I also highly suggest bringing rain gear regardless of the forecast and carrying it with you on your day hikes.
 The weather can change drastically and quickly at Lake O’Hara, and it’s important that you are prepared.

 Remember to be bear aware, and always carry your bear spray.
 The Parks suggest hiking in groups, and if you choose to hike alone, they recommend talking out loud (yes, to yourself) and clapping before you turn any corners.
 The worst thing you can do is surprise a bear on the trail.